dovydasgulbinas/dovydasgulbinas.github.io/_posts/2018-06-26-rest-auth-methods.md

 Token Based Authentication (TBA)
 ===============================

-Token based a authentication is one of the most primitive types of authentication (this does not mean its bad).
+Token based a authentication is one of the most primitive types of authentication (this does not mean it's bad).
 It works by using **Tokens** or more commonly called **API Keys**.
 These tokens are simply a replacement for username/password pair.
 The true benefit of using tokens lies in the fact that if someone steals your token you can simply reissue a new one, unlike with password, because you would